Is D.R. Horton Inc (DHI) Stock - GuruFocus.com

-On August 5, 2023, D.R.
-Horton Inc (DHI, Financial) stock recorded a daily gain of 2.29%, with an Earnings Per Share (EPS) (EPS) of $14.06.
-The question that arises is: Is the stock fairly valued?
-This article delves into a comprehensive valuation analysis of D.R.
-Horton (DHI) to answer this question.
-Let's dive in to understand the intrinsic value of the stock better.
+On August 6, 2023, D.R.
+Horton Inc (DHI, Financial) recorded a daily gain of 2.29%, with an Earnings Per Share (EPS) (EPS) of 14.06.
+But does this make the stock a fair deal?
+This article delves into the valuation of D.R.
+Horton's stock to provide an informed perspective.
+Read on to understand the company's intrinsic value and how it stands in the market.

 D.R.
-Horton is a leading homebuilder in the United States, operating across 110 markets in 33 states.
-Primarily, the company builds single-family detached homes, catering to entry-level, move-up, luxury buyers, and active adults.
-D.R.
-Horton also offers mortgage financing and title agency services through its financial services segment.
-Headquartered in Arlington, Texas, the company manages six regional segments across the United States.
-The stock's current price is $125.71, and the GF Value, an estimation of fair value, is $122.29.
-With a market cap of $42.5 billion, the stock appears to be fairly valued.
+Horton, a leading homebuilder in the United States, operates in 110 markets across 33 states.
+Predominantly building single-family detached homes, the company caters to entry-level, move-up, luxury buyers, and active adults.
+In addition to construction, D.R.
+Horton provides mortgage financing and title agency services through its financial services segment.
+The company's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.

+With a market cap of $42.5 billion and sales of $34.6 billion, D.R.
+Horton (DHI, Financial) is currently trading at $125.71 per share, which is slightly above its GF Value of $122.29.
+But what does this mean for the stock's value?

 Understanding the GF Value